SME-FE/sme-router/docs/document.md

 The same as express the order of registering route and middlewares is important.The order in which you define route or middleware with `router.route()` or `router.use()` is very important.
 They are invoked sequentially, thus the order defines route and middleware precedence

+By the way, the following code is written in hash mode, you can change it to html5 history mode by `new SMERouter('router-view', 'html5')`.
+When using html5 mode, remember to configure your server setting. see [vue-router Example Server Configurations](https://router.vuejs.org/en/essentials/history-mode.html) for more details.

 ```js
 import SMERouter from 'sme-router'